merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ## Other issues I faced

 Of course this list isn't full, feel free to ask me if you have a specific issue.
+Sometimes I didn't document thoroughly what happened, sorry for that!

 too many open files - Solaris has ulimit as usual, but it cannot be more than set in `/etc/system`.
 And if it's not set, the default is 256.
 My settings are: